 - Band Owned Homes – Homes that are 100% band owned.
 We currently have 70 band owned homes.

 The duties of the Housing Administrative Staff are to administrate and manage the housing program, secure funding, submit reports to the appropriate agencies, assist Band Members and occupants with their request and/or concerns, work with contractors, Canada Mortgage and Housing Commission (CMHC), Indigenous Services Canada (ISC), Chief and Council and other programs within our Acadia First Nation programs.

 Acadia First Nation has experienced positive structural growth in the past decade.
 We have made a steady progress in the field of housing.
 The housing, infrastructure, roads and public works are a very important component to Acadia First Nation with a wide range of responsibilities including planning and promoting new developments along with an ever changing environment.
 All housing applications and request for repairs are submitted to Chief and Council for consideration.
 The Administrative Staff do not have the ability to approve any application or request submitted.

 Applications for Housing are available and accepted at any time and reviewed by Chief and Council as housing units become available.
-You can obtain a housing application either in our office or by completing the Online Housing Application Form.
+You can obtain a housing application in our offices.

 Request for off reserve band members can now be submitted by completing the following form: Off-Reserve Request Form.